martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 The Packet Length Offset is also encoded as a Variable Length Integer.

-Clients can determine the length of the Initial Token Extension by subtracting known and encoded field lengths from the overall transport parameter length.
+Clients can compute the length of the Initial Token Extension by subtracting known and encoded field lengths from the overall transport parameter length.

 Note that servers that support version aliasing need not send the transport parameter on every connection.
-Therefore, a client MAY attempt to connect with an unexpired aliased version even if in its most recent connection it did not receive the transport parameter.
+Therefore, a client MAY attempt to connect with an unexpired aliased version, even if in its most recent connection it did not receive the transport parameter.

 Clients MAY remember the value in this transport parameter for future